Family Friendly Things to do in Duluth MN

 Spirit Mountain Adventure Park

-On the outskirts of Duluth, High on the hill before you even get to the city is Spirit Mountain.
+On the outskirts of Duluth, high on the hill before you even get to the city is Spirit Mountain.
 Know to many in winter as the Ski area, it offers fun year-round.

-During winter, people come from near and far to go on the mountain’s second largest vertical drop in the Midwest.
+During winter, people come from near and far to go on the mountain’s second-largest vertical drop in the Midwest.
 For those that don’t want skies or snowboards stuck to their feet, there is also snow tubing.

-During the summertime go mountain biking, or disk golfing’s.
+During the summer go mountain biking, or disk golfing’s.
 Stay onside at their campground.
 You can join in on their adventure park’s timber twister alpine slide.
 They also have a seated zip ride and chairlifts.
 Seriously, you need to check it out the next time you are in Duluth.

 Skyline Parkway